President Donald Trump claims 'Purge or Revolution' in South Korea ahead of meeting with new leader

 WASHINGTON (AP) — President Donald Trump greeted Lee Jae Myung, the new president of South Korea, by asserting that a “Purge or Revolution" was taking place there and threatening to not do business with Seoul as he prepared to host the new leader at the White House later Monday.

+Trump elaborated later Monday that he was referring to raids on churches and on a U.S. military base by the new South Korean government, which they “probably shouldn't have done,” the president argued.

+“I heard bad things,” Trump told reporters in the Oval Office on Monday morning.
+“I don't know if it's true or not.
+I'll be finding out.”

-It was not immediately clear what Trump was referring to, but South Korea had been in a state of political turmoil for the last several months after its former leader, the conservative Yoon Suk Yeol, briefly imposed martial law last December which eventually led to his stunning ouster from office.
+The warning shot previewed a potentially hostile confrontation later Monday as Lee, the liberal leader and longtime critic of Seoul's conservative establishment, sits down with Trump to discuss Seoul and Washington's recent trade agreement and continued defense cooperation.
+Lee leads a nation that has been in a state of political turmoil for the last several months after its former leader, the conservative Yoon Suk Yeol, briefly imposed martial law last December which eventually led to his stunning ouster from office.

+Trump did not identify specific raids.
+But earlier this month, South Korean police conducted a raid on a church led by a conservative activist pastor whom authorities allege is connected to a pro-Yoon protest in January that turned violent, according to Yonhap news agency.
+A special prosecutor's team that is investigating corruption allegations against Yoon's wife, former first lady Kim Keon Hee, also raided the facilities of the Unification Church after allegations that one of its officials gave Kim luxury goods.

+Meanwhile, Osan Air Base, which is jointly operated by the United States and South Korea, was also the target of a raid last month by investigators looking into how Yoon's activation of martial law transpired, according to the Chosun Ilbo newspaper.
+South Korean officials have insisted the raid was in the areas controlled by Seoul.

 “WHAT IS GOING ON IN SOUTH KOREA?
 Seems like a Purge or Revolution.
 We can’t have that and do business there," Trump posted on social media Monday morning.
 "I am seeing the new President today at the White House.
 Thank you for your attention to this matter!!!”